Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 61 μs

 Having spent some time determining the pattern cycle, the resulting solutions modelled in Python and C were very similar and not very complex.
-Fishes with a lifetime of 0 will have a timer of 8 on the next iteration (aka. newborns).
-Fishes on the current generation with a timer of 7 today will have a timer of 6 on the next day.
-So, the number of fishes that are reset today (timer of 0) must be added to the one with a timer of 7.
+Fishes with a lifetime of 0 will have a timer of 8 on the next iteration (i.e. newborns).
+Fishes in the current generation with a timer of 7 today will have a timer of 6 on the next day.
+So, the number of fishes that are reset today (timer of 0) must be added to those with a timer of 7.

 Day 7: The Treachery of Whales